Marissa was sporting deep, dark bags under her eyes the following morning.

 “Butch, who wanted me and for what?”
 She demanded an answer, though she was terrified on the inside.

 “Ask your fucking father.”
-Was all he said, and didn’t utter another word for the remainder of the drive.
+Was all he said and didn’t utter another word.

 “When were you going to tell me that Claire was dead?”
 Marissa hollered as she stormed into her father’s study.